- Paul J. Ondrasik Jr.

 - In re Honda of America Mfg.
 Inc. ERISA Fees Litigation, C.A.
 2:08-cv-1059 GLF-TPK (S.D.
 Ohio)—We represented Honda of America Mfg.
 Inc., and several individual defendants in a putative class action brought against those defendants and Merrill Lynch Bank & Trust Co., alleging that defendants breached their ERISA fiduciary duties by choosing investment options for its 401(k) plan that charged excessive fees; failing to inform participants of material information concerning the fees associated with the investment options and engaging in prohibited transactions.
 The case was dismissed on Steptoe’s motion.
 In addition to this case, Steptoe successfully represented another Honda subsidiary and alleged plan fiduciaries in a putative class action alleging very similar claims with respect to a separate 401(k) plan.
 Duck v.
 Honda Manufacturing of Alabama, LLC, 1:08-cv-02304-RRA (N.D.
 Ala.)
 The case was dismissed on Steptoe’s motion.

 - Glanton v.
 Advance PCC, Inc. 465 F.3d 1123 (9th Cir 2006)—We succeeded in having a putative class action brought by participants against a leading pharmacy benefits manager alleging fiduciary breach claims dismissed for lack of constitutional standing.
 The Ninth Circuit affirmed the district court's dismissal.
-The Supreme Court subsequently denied certiorari in the case in 2007.
+The Supreme Court subsequently denied certiorari in the case.

 - UNAKA Co., Inc. v.
 Newman, 2005 US Dist.
 LEXIS (E.D.
 Tenn.
 2005) —Following a month-long trial, we successfully defended the fiduciaries of a profit-sharing plan against liability in an action charging breach of fiduciary duty in their handling of the plan’s company stock holdings.